mzimbres/rtcpp/README.md

 contexts.

-The core of the idea is to make ordered associative containers (std::list, std::forward_list, std::set, std::multiset, std::map
+The core of the idea is to make ordered associative containers (std::forward_list, std::list, std::set, std::multiset, std::map
 and std::multimap) support allocators that can serve only one size of memory blocks.
-With that support, we could introduce allocators that use pre-allocated nodes that are linked as a stack.
-When an element is inserted in the container the allocator pops one node from the stack, when an element is removed the allocator pushes it back into the stack.
-Pushing and popping from a stack are O(1) operations that do not depend fragmentation or any allocation algorithm.
+Allocating and deallocating blocks with the same size is as simple as pushing and popping from a stack, which has constant time complexity (O(1)) complexity.

 The allocate and deallocate member functions look like this in these allocators.